Benign ear cyst or tumor

 Osteomas; Exostoses; Tumor - ear; Cysts - ear; Ear cysts; Ear tumors; Bony tumor of the ear canal

 are the most common type of seen in the ear.
-They are bulging, sac-like collections of dead skin cells and oils produced by oil glands in the skin.
+These sack-like lumps are made up of dead skin cells and oils produced by oil glands in the skin.

 Behind the ear